Decentralized-Sharing-Working-Group/use-cases/README.md

  Not compatible for the RDF syntax, it is now more focused on secure messaging; but the future of XDI is not very clear for now.

 + #### CouchDB replication
-  Based on versioning, the couchDB replication works extremely well to sync data between 2 remote server.
+  Based on versioning (MVCC), the couchDB replication works extremely well to sync data between 2 remote server.
   It would be possible to use only the replication protocol with a different backend (MongoDB, filesystem...), as long   as the same versioning system is the same.

 ## Torrent sharing